kleisauke/net-vips/docs/introduction.md

 image *= new[] {1, 2, 1};
 ```

-Multiplying the image by an array constant uses one array element for each
+Multiplies the image by an array constant using one array element for each
 image band.
 This line assumes that the input image has three bands and will
 double the middle band.
 For RGB images, that's doubling green.

-There are the usual range of arithmetic operator overloads.
+There is [a full set arithmetic operator overloads](introduction.md#overloads), so you can compute with
+entire images just as you would with single numbers.

 Next we have: